Lord Randolph Churchill (book)

-Lord Randolph Churchill was a two-part biography written by Winston Churchill of his father, the Victorian politician Lord Randolph Churchill.
+Lord Randolph Churchill is a two-part biography written by Winston Churchill of his father, the Victorian politician Lord Randolph Churchill.
 It was first published in 1906.

 Background

 From 1903 until 1905, Churchill was engaged in writing Lord Randolph Churchill, a two-volume biography of his father which was published in 1906 and received much critical acclaim.
-However, filial devotion caused him to soften some of his father's less attractive aspects.
+The book was Churchill’s main preoccupation in those years apart from his own career.
 Theodore Roosevelt, who had known Lord Randolph, reviewed the book as "a clever, tactful and rather cheap and vulgar life of that clever, tactful and rather cheap and vulgar egotist".
-Some historians suggest Churchill used the book in part to vindicate his own career and in particular to justify crossing the floor.
+Churchill by this time was beginning to display great mastery of English style and the book is not marred by the "almost comic” excess of adjectives and similes in his first book The Story of the Malakand Field Force.